 What we seldom realize is that there is at least one gigantic problem with this: some of the attacks on "witches" are happening because of our Christian fundamentalist religion.
 According to this article in The Guardian, a 72 year-old grandmother in Ghana was burned to death with kerosene because she was suspected of being a witch.
 And of the five people who tortured and then burned this woman, one just so happened to be an evangelical pastor.

-According to Ghana's Daily Graphic, those arrested for this crime "denied the crime and claimed that they were rather praying to exorcise the evil spirit from the deceased, Ama, when the anointing oil they had applied to her body caught fire."
+According to Ghana's Daily Graphic (update: link no longer active), those arrested for this crime "denied the crime and claimed that they were rather praying to exorcise the evil spirit from the deceased, Ama, when the anointing oil they had applied to her body caught fire."

 Comfort Akosua Edu, of Ghana's Commission on Human Rights and Administrative Justice, summed it up well when she said: